 Introduction

-In 2016, the Internet Number Community (“The Community”) proposal to the IANA Stewardship Coordination Group (“ICG”) on the IANA Stewardship Transition called for a review committee to be established.
+In 2016, the Internet Number Community (”the “Number Community”) proposal to the IANA Stewardship Coordination Group (“ICG”) on the IANA Stewardship Transition (the “Number Community Proposal”) called for a review committee to be established.
 The committee was to be comprised of community representatives from each Regional Internet Registry (“RIR”) region.
-Their function is intended to advise RIRs on the IANA Functions Operator’s performance and adherence to the Service Level Agreement (“SLA”).
+The committee was to advise RIRs on the IANA Functions Operator’s performance of the IANA Numbering Services and adherence to the Service Level Agreement (“SLA”) between the IANA Numbering Services Operator and the RIRs (as defined in the Number Community Proposal).

-The IANA Numbering Services Review Committee (“RC”) was established in October 2016 with representatives from all five RIR regions.
+The IANA Numbering Services Review Committee (“RC”) was established in October 2016 for that purpose with representatives from all five RIR regions.

 Summary

-We conclude the performance of the IANA Number Services Operator related to delivery of The Services and the SLA is acceptable.
+We, the RC, conclude that the performance of the IANA Numbering Services Operator related to delivery of the IANA Numbering Services and performance under the SLA in 2024 was acceptable.
 See Section 4 for discussion regarding review materials and their evaluation.

-The Role of The IANA Numbering Services Review Committee
+The Role of the IANA Numbering Services Review Committee

-Our role is to advise and assist the Number Resource Organization Executive Committee (“NRO EC”) in a periodic review of SLA compliance for the IANA-supplied Numbering Services (“The Services”) provided to The Community.
+Our role is to advise and assist the Number Resource Organization Executive Committee (“NRO EC”) in a periodic review of SLA compliance for the IANA Numbering Services provided to the Number Community.

 The RC submits an annual report of its findings to the NRO EC.